DevWidSiddxx/Sparkathon_siddh/README.md

 ## Vision: QR-Based Shelf Intelligence
 At the core of this project is a **vision to make every retail rack intelligent**.
 Through **QR integration**, store associates and managers will be able to:

-- Instantly check stock levels by scanning shelf QR codes using mobile or handheld devices.
+- Instantly check stock levels by scanning shelf Product QR codes using handheld devices.
 - Get real-time alerts for low-stock or out-of-stock items.
-- Automate inventory audits with a single scan.
+- Automate inventory audits with a single scan along with Gen-AI suggestions.

 This not only **reduces operational friction** but also **enhances customer satisfaction** by ensuring consistent product availability.